leoangelovb/banner/README.md

 👋 Welcome to my GitHub profile!

-This will be my repositories for my data analysis project 📚.
-This aims to share my learnings to many life-long learners like me 💡🧐.
+This will be my repositories for my projects 📚.
+This aims to share my learnings to many lifelong learners like me 💡🧐.